 French offices tend to be quite formal and hierarchical.
 A formal Bonjour and Monsieur/Madame is essential, even if you don’t speak French.

 Foreigners should also plan on a firm handshake.
-You may notice however that French co-workers may do the bises (cheek kisses) to each other.
+You may notice however that French co-workers may exchange bises (cheek kisses) with each other.
 This is reserved for women that you are relatively familiar with, so I don’t suggest trying this unless you know the person quite well!

 3) Summertime and other times of the year

 If you are planning a meeting in France, you may have heard about the long summer months where everybody is on holiday.
-July and August will see almost 1/2 of employees off at any given time.
+July and August will see almost 1/2 of employees off at any given time, as French employees benefit from 8-10 weeks of vacation.
 Months like May and December also have a lot of public holidays.

 If you are expecting a quick response, be aware that there might be delays based up the time of the year.
 You can read more about French holidays dates here.